 - Olive Oil.
 To keep the chicken from sticking.
-Also, healthy fats + flavor.
+Also, for healthy fats and flavor.

 - Red Wine Vinegar.
-For brightness and pop and to help the chicken tenderize.
+For brightness, pop, and to help the chicken tenderize.

 - Honey.
 To balance the acidity of the vinegar and help the chicken caramelize on the grill.

 - Dried Herbs.
-To go with the Mediterranean kabob theme, I selected oregano and rosemary.
+To go with the Mediterranean chicken kabobs theme, I selected oregano and rosemary.
 Feel free to swap thyme or Italian seasoning, or create your own custom kabob mix.